 Tango is located on the northern coast of Kyoto prefecture.
-Blessed with the ocean, paddy fields, and mountains, air charged with moisture brought by northwest wind called “uranishi” creates wet and rainy climate.
+Blessed with the ocean, paddy fields, and mountains, the air is charged with moisture brought by the northwest wind called “uranishi” creating a wet and rainy climate.

-This climate gives ideal condition for silk-weaving, as silk is dry-sensitive needed to keep wet.
-Tango has been the central hub of weaving industry where a wide variety of weavers, business unions, research institutes, and its related artisans are closely concentrated.
+This climate gives ideal conditions for silk-weaving, as silk is dry-sensitive and needs to be kept wet.
+Tango has been the central hub of the weaving industry where a wide variety of weavers, business unions, research institutes, and its related artisans are closely concentrated.

-Even now, weaving is still looted in people’s life in Tango.
-Shuttle loom’s sounds at a constant pace from old traditional wooden houses make you feel that weaving is the part of life for local people in Tango.
+Even now, weaving is still rooted in people’s lives in Tango.
+Shuttle looms sound at a constant pace from old traditional wooden houses to make you feel that weaving is a part of life for local people in Tango.

-Handling hard-twisted threads requires expert skills and knowledge of twisting, tension control, density adjustment, etc.However, Tango weavers lasted 1,300 years easily handle hard-twisted threads and produce highly varied and unique textiles.
+Handling hard-twisted threads requires expert skills and knowledge of twisting, tension control, density adjustment, etc.However, Tango weavers, using techniques that have lasted 1,300 years, easily handle hard-twisted threads and produce highly varied and unique textiles.

-Hard-twisted thread “roughen” fabric’s surface, which creates rich texture with depth and a three-dimensional appearance.Furthermore, due to Tango chirimen’s bumpy texture made by hard twisted threads featured by below features;
+Hard-twisted thread “roughens” the fabric’s surface, which creates rich texture with depth and a three-dimensional appearance.Furthermore, due to Tango chirimen’s bumpy texture made by hard twisted threads, it holds the following;

 ・Less prone to wrinkling

-・Deep tone by diffused light in a different way.
+・Deep tone diffusing light in a different way.